pingcap/docs-cn/br/br-usage-backup.md

 # Use BR to Back Up Cluster Data

-This document describes how to back up cluster data using BR in the following scenarios:
+This document describes how to back up TiDB cluster data in the following scenarios:

 - [Back up TiDB cluster snapshots](#back-up-tidb-cluster-snapshots)
 - [Back up a database](#back-up-a-database)